Getting Started – .NET WinForm HMI

 • 03:47 – More Questions

-If you do not have a copy of Visual Studio you can download a free version of Visual Studio Community (formerly Visual Basic Express or C# Express) from visualstudio.microsoft.com/vs/community.
+If you do not have a copy of Visual Studio you can download a free version of Visual Studio Community (formerly Visual Basic Express or C# Express) from https://visualstudio.microsoft.com/vs/express/.
 You can choose whether to use Visual Basic or C#, but if you have no experience with either language, Visual Basic is easier for new developers.
-No programming is required to use OPC .NET WinForm HMI .NET.
+No programming is required to use WinForm HMI.

-The following example demonstrates the use of OPC .NET WinForm HMI .NET with no code required.
-The components can also be used with Visual Studio 2003.
-But you will need to download the older 1.1 Framework version of OAS.
+The following example demonstrates the use of WinForm HMI with no code required.

 Load the default DemoTags Tag configuration file if you have replaced your tag configuration with your own tags.

-Start Visual Studio and select File->New->Project to create a new C#, C++, or VB project.
+Start Visual Studio and select File->New->Project to create a new C# or VB project for Windows Forms App (.NET Framework).

 .NET WinForm HMI 294